Illumina/manta/src/markdown/mantaUserGuide.md

 possible SV association.
 Edges may connect two different regions of the genome to represent evidence of a long-range association, or an edge may connect a region to itself to capture a local indel/small SV association.
-Note that these associations are more general than a specific SV hypothesis, in that zero to many SV candidates may be found on one edge, although we would typically expect only one or two candidates per edge.
+Note that these associations are more general than a specific SV hypothesis, in that many SV candidates may be found on one edge, although typically only one or two candidates are found per edge.

-2. **Analyze graph edges to find SVs** The second step is to analyze individual graph edges or groups of highly connected edges to discover and score any SVs associated with the edge(s).
-This process entails several substeps, including inference of SV candidates associated with the edge, attempted assembly of the SVs breakends, scoring and filtration of the SV under various biological models (currently diploid germline and somatic), and finally, output to VCF.
+2. **Analyze graph edges to find SVs** The second step is to analyze individual graph edges or groups of highly connected edges to discover and score SVs associated with the edge(s).
+This substeps of this process include inference of SV candidates associated with the edge, attempted assembly of the SVs breakends, scoring and filtration of the SV under various biological models (currently diploid germline and somatic), and finally, output to VCF.